ismailceylan/restorm/README.md

 ## Retreiving a List of Resources
 The `all` method returns a promise.

-Upon the request being fulfilled, the list of resources sent by the server is instantiated with the Post model.
-These instances are then placed into a collection, which is filled into the awaiting promise.
+Upon the request being fulfilled, the list of resources sent by the server is instantiated with the `Post` model.
+These instances are then placed into a `collection`, which is filled into the awaiting promise.

 ```js
 const posts = await Post.all();